 Ven.
 Dr. Jim Eubanks Sensei (Shi Yong Xiang)

 Ven.
-Eubanks Sensei was the final fully ordained monastic formal student and dharma heir of the late Ven.
+Dr. Eubanks Sensei MD was the final fully ordained monastic formal student and dharma heir of the late Ven.
 Ryugen Fisher.
 He studied Hinduism, Early Buddhism, Daoism, and Ch’an/Zen Buddhism formally with his root teacher prior to Ryugen’s untimely passing, learning the practical skills necessary to continue his teacher’s pragmatic approach to American Ch’an Buddhism (the precursor to Pragmatic Buddhism).
 Sensei’s undergraduate studies specialized in Philosophy and Comparative & Asian Studies at Furman University.
 Ven.
-Eubanks also teaches American Shaolin gongfu (Kung fu), Qigong, yoga and meditation at various locations in his community.
+Eubanks is also trained to teach American Shaolin gongfu (Kung fu), Qigong, yoga and meditation in a community setting.